elipousson/presentations/2016-06-28-explore-101-writing.md

 Lepore:

 > Lots of essays begin but never end; they merely stop.
 Make sure to end.
-It’s not over till there’s nothing left but the bones, and the smell of the ocean.
+It's not over till there's nothing left but the bones, and the smell of the ocean.

 Reality is messy but readers seek closure.